tafhim007/COSC-310-Assignment-2-Chatbot/README.md

 How to Run?

 Clone/Download the project and open the project in Eclipse.
-Run Class1.java file
+Run MainProgram.java file